mathe00/obsidian-plugin-python-bridge/README.md

 - 🛠️ **More Interactions with Obsidian**: Add more methods for interacting with Obsidian, like retrieving information on all notes, getting vault statistics, and more. _(Partially addressed: Added file management, context info, linking)_
 - 🛠️ **Re-enable Disabled Features**: Fix build issues to re-enable `run_obsidian_command` and `get_all_tags`.
 - 🛠️ **Advanced Editor Operations**: Implement reliable methods for finer editor control (e.g., `setCursor`, `getLine`, `setLine`, `replaceRange`, `scrollIntoView`). _(Note: Initial attempts faced persistent difficulties in reliably accessing the editor context at the right time, despite significant effort.
 Added back to roadmap for future investigation)._
-- 📋 **Security Audit Log**: Implement comprehensive audit logging system to track script execution, settings discovery, and security events for monitoring and compliance purposes.
+- ✅ **Security Audit Log**: Implemented comprehensive audit logging system to track script execution, settings discovery, and security events for monitoring and compliance purposes.
 - 🌍 **Implement Full Right-to-Left (RTL) Layout Support**: Adapt the plugin's UI (settings, modals, etc.) for languages like Arabic, Persian, and Urdu to ensure proper display and usability.
 (Track progress: [Issue #25](https://github.com/mathe00/obsidian-plugin-python-bridge/issues/25))
 - 📦 **Refactoring**: If developers want to refactor the code to make it cleaner or more extensible, I'm open to it! 😅
 - 📱 **Mobile Support (Highly Unlikely)**: Supporting mobile devices (iOS/Android) presents **significant technical challenges** due to OS limitations on executing external processes (like Python) and inter-app communication from within Obsidian's sandbox.
 While solutions involving environments like Termux (Android) might be theoretically explored, they would be extremely complex to implement reliably, require extensive user setup, and likely offer a subpar experience.
 Therefore, **mobile support is considered out of scope for this project's current architecture and is very unlikely to be implemented.**